AishwaryaAdiki/Java-and-C-Projects/C++LinkedListsAndClasses/README.md

 A DataBase Manipulation Project which is an extension of C++DatabaseManipulation.
 This project implements adding, searching, editing, and deleting nodes of a database structured in the form a linked list
+Detailed Project descriptions are given in Project3Details.pdf for reference.

 Batch.txt: Is the batch file with the data that needs to added, searched, edited, and/or deleted in freeplay.dat